-Why Manufacturers are Afraid to Update Their ERP Systems
+Why Manufacturers are Afraid of ERP Implementation Failures

 A lot of manufacturers are still afraid to bring their ERP systems into the 21st century.
 If you’re one of them, we want you to know that we get it.

 The prospect of changing your ERP system can be scary, especially when you consider all the horror stories out there.
-If companies as smart and successful as Avon, Hershey, Hewlett Packard, Nike, PG&E, and Target Canada have hair-raising stories to tell about ERP implementations, who is safe from the terror?
+If companies as smart and successful as Avon, Hershey, Hewlett Packard, Nike, PG&E, and Target Canada have infamous stories of ERP implementation failures, who is safe from the terror?

 The truly scary part?
 Even with all those cautionary tales of how not to approach a new ERP implementation, manufacturers bringing new ERP solutions online continue to struggle.

-In their 2018 ERP Report, Panorama Consulting Services reports that, of 237 validated responses from organizations (54% of them from manufacturing or retail & distribution) with recent ERP implementations…
+In their 2021 ERP Report, Panorama Consulting Services reports that, of 112 validated responses from organizations (41% of them from manufacturing and distribution) with recent ERP implementations…

 Yikes!
 It’s enough to strike fear into the heart of any manufacturer!
 But, just as people in horror movies can avoid a terrible fate if they’re smart (“Don’t go in the basement!!”), you can implement a new ERP solution without enduring unnecessary pain and suffering.

-Here are a few things you can do to help your ERP project end happily:
+Here are a few things you can do to help ensure a successful ERP implementation:

 - Expect your worst nightmares to come true.
 Ever hear the term “whistling past the graveyard?”
 That’s what gets a lot of organizations in trouble when implementing ERP.
 They know it’s a monster project, with lots of moving parts and opportunities for things to go wrong.
 But do they figure out, in advance, what to do if/when the monster escapes?
 No. They whistle past the graveyard and hope nothing comes out of it to attack them.
 When has that ever worked in a horror movie?
 Or in business?
 Identify potential problems and plan how to solve them.
 That’s better than reacting in panic – or watching your project die painfully – when they arise.